Jim Mullaney: Biography

-Jim Mullaney is a Shamus Award-nominated author of nearly 40 books, as well as comics, short stories and novellas.
+James Mullaney is a Shamus Award-nominated author of over 50 books, as well as comics, short stories and novellas.
 His work has been published by New American Library, Gold Eagle/Harlequin, Marvel Comics, Tor and Moonstone Books.
-He is currently co-writing with Jim Uhls (Fight Club) the screenplay to the Destroyer film adaptation for Sony, to be directed by Shane Black (Lethal Weapon, Iron Man 3).
+He was co-writer with Jim Uhls (Fight Club) the screenplay to the shelved Destroyer film adaptation for Sony, to be directed by Shane Black (Lethal Weapon, Iron Man 3).
 He was born in Massachusetts, the last of six children.

 Writing

 The Destroyer

 The first Destroyer novel to which Mullaney contributed was #88: The Ultimate Death; he then went on to become the sole writer of the series for issues #111-131.
 When the series moved from Gold Eagle to Tor Books, he and series co-creator Warren Murphy shared coauthor credit on The Destroyer, beginning May 2007.
 Mullaney stayed with the series until it ended its run at Tor in August 2008.
 Sony Pictures has announced that Mullaney has been hired, along with Jim Uhls, to co-write the script for a new Destroyer movie, which is currently in development.